 The MENTOR Doctrine

-Our mentors are individuals with deep industry, investment, or entrepreneurship experience.
-They work with FUTURES startups without expectation of reward or compensation and are here to share their knowledge and guidance freely, often opening up their own networks.
+Our mentors are individuals with extensive industry, investment, and/or entrepreneurship experience.
+They work with FUTURES startups, without expectation of reward or compensation, and are here to share their knowledge and guidance freely, often opening up their own networks.
 Our mentors are what make us unique, and the success of each startup is partially a result of the generous contributions of each mentor.
 So what does it take to be a mentor?
-You must...

 - Be altruistic; expect nothing in return

 - Know what you don’t know; nobody is perfect

 - Guide, don’t control.
 Teams must make their own decisions

 - Be willing to let advice come from other mentors as well

 - Be challenging and provide specific actionable advice